Combat Vehicle 90: Potential operators and orders

 The Norwegian Army plans to order additional IFV, command vehicles and reconnaissance vehicles for the 4th mechanised brigade (Finnmark Brigade).
 It aims at protecting the Norwegian border with Russia, and it should be fully equipped by 2032.
 The budget estimate is of 2.0 to 3.5 billion Kroner.

 As per the new investment plan, it is defined as the Project Number 1116.

+As of 2025, the quantity estimated to be purchased is 80 vehicles.